 Stay Positive, Be Grateful

-So, just try to be patient with yourself.
-It is really helpful to make a list of:
+Just try to be patient with yourself.
+Remind yourself of:

-- Those things that do not involve foodas the reasons that you decided to make this decision and
+- Those happy things that do not involve food

 Begin With Proteins

-- Always start off with your protein, if you are a year off from surgery or more
+- Always start off with your protein, if you are a year into surgery or more.

-- If you are six months or last from surgery especially, try to focus on having that turkey first, going for dark piece of turkey, the dark meat over the light.
+- If you are six months or so from surgery try to focus on having that turkey first, going for the dark piece of turkey over the light.

-- You can add a little bit gravy to that again for the moisture or mixing it maybe with some mashed potatoes or a soup potato casserole, just to kind of add that moisture.
+- You can add a little gravy, or add mashed potatoes or even a soup potato casserole.

 Chop, Chop, Chop

-- Again, you could also add, maybe cream berry sauce to this.
-Just be careful if there is a lot of relish in it because that can be difficult for some people to tolerate.
+- You could also add some cream berry sauce to this.
+But be careful because some people find this difficult to tolerate.

 - If you are six months or more off from surgery, a lot of salads are nice to have, even some Brussels sprouts can be good for people.

-Whether you are six months or more in to bariatric surgery, the key is to stay calm and making correct eating choices for a healthier you.
+The key is to stay calm and make correct eating choices for a healthier you.